FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 As mentioned above, we have a useful script for running all of the simulators and the broker in separate windows.
 This assumes you have followed the installation process exactly as documented.
-No need to source the FNCS2_env.sh file because it is embedded into the run.sh script.
-The run.sh script will set up your environment for you and then run 'xterm' once for each of the simulators and the broker. xterm instances should start appearing on your desktop.
+No need to source the FNCS2_env.sh file because it is embedded into the run_test.sh script.
+The run_test.sh script will set up your environment for you and then run 'xterm' once for each of the simulators and the broker. xterm instances should start appearing on your desktop.
 If you only see a subset of the xterm windows, chances are they are overlapping so you will need to drag them around your desktop to reveal hidden ones.

-In either the terminals you manually created or in the ones created for you by the run.sh script, you should start seeing (in addition to the usual output from any of the simulators like GridLAB-D) our diagnostic messages coming from each simulator (note that fncs_broker is silent).
+In either the terminals you manually created or in the ones created for you by the run_test.sh script, you should start seeing (in addition to the usual output from any of the simulators like GridLAB-D) our diagnostic messages coming from each simulator (note that fncs_broker is silent).

 Once one of the simulators reaches the end of their simulated time, or if you manually terminate any of them using Ctrl+C, all of the simulators should stop.
-If you have used the run.sh script, this should also automatically close the xterm sessions.
+If you have used the run_test.sh script, this should also automatically close the xterm sessions.

 What you do with the output from this co-simulation is really up to you,